 How to review your careers guidance policy

 Understand what to look for in your school or trust's careers guidance policy, and find questions to ask your leaders.
-Use our model policy to see what good looks like, and see other examples from secondary and special schools.
+Use our model to see what good looks like, and see examples from secondary and special schools.

-Last reviewed on 18 January 2024
+Last reviewed on 8 July 2025

 School types: AllSchool phases: AllRef: 44100